univie-histR-2020s/univie-histR-2020s.github.io/_posts/z.2020-04-18-L06.md

 	* [*a bit more complicated*] the Austro-Hungarian Empire?
 	* [*a tad tricky*] Christiandom and Islamdom?

-Now very specific questions:
+## SECTION II

+Please, provide your answers as working `R code` and a couple of sentences to describe how you approach (2-3 sentences) the following problems:

 * What is the chronological extent of this data?
 	* [*easy-ish*] What periods can it be divided into?
 How can we do that?
 		* Can you generate a cumulative graph of population over time, divided into these periods? (*Hint:* there should be one line for one period and another for another, etc.)
 * How can we introduce the following categories into this data:
 	* [*easy*] North Africa and Europe?
-		* Can you construct comparative graphs of population in North Africa and Europe (similar to what you did with the Morris dataset).
+		* Construct comparative graphs of population in North Africa and Europe (similar to what you did with the Morris dataset).
 Here you will need to sum up population!
 	* [*a bit more complicated*] the Austro-Hungarian Empire?
 		* When did the Empire had the largest number of cities (based on the data set)?
 		* When was its population at the highest?